argoproj/argo-cd/specs/design-black-box.md

 	// OnSyncCompleted registers callback that is executed after each sync operation.
 	OnSyncCompleted(callback func(appName string, state appv1.OperationState) error) Unsubscribe

-	// OnClusterCacheInitialized registers that that is executed when cluster cache initialization is completed.
+	// OnClusterCacheInitialized registers a callback that is executed when cluster cache initialization is completed.
 	OnClusterCacheInitialized(callback func(server string)) Unsubscribe

 	// OnResourceUpdated registers that that is executed when cluster resource got updated.